table of contents

-In general, you can take these medications with most blood pressure medications—just check with your healthcare provider to make sure there aren’t any interactions you need to know about (Viigimaa, 2014).
+PDE-5 inhibitors improve erections by improving blood flow to the penis.
+In general, you can take these medications with most blood pressure medications—just check with your healthcare provider to make sure there aren’t any interactions you need to know about (Sooriyamoorthy, 2022).

-While PDE5 drugs work well for most patients, some people continue having erection problems and turn to other available treatments.
-These include (Hatzimouratidis, 2010):
+While PDE-5 drugs work well for most patients, some people continue having erection problems and turn to other available treatments.
+These include (Sooriyamoorthy, 2022):

-- Intracavernous injections—These are medications that get injected into the side of the penis.
+- Intracavernous injections—These medications get injected into the side of the penis.
 There’s only one FDA-approved drug on the market for this, called alprostadil (brand names Caverject, Edex, or Viridal).
-These work well, but about 50% of patients eventually stop this treatment because of pain in the penis.

-- Intraurethral medications—These are topical medications that come in the form of a pellet, which is inserted directly into the penis (intraurethral = into the urethra).
+- Intraurethral medications—These are topical medications that come in the form of a pellet inserted directly into the penis (intraurethral = into the urethra).
 Available medications include prostaglandin E1 and alprostadil (a synthetic form of prostaglandin).
-There are also combined medications available (Jain, 2020).
+There are also combined medications available (Jain, 2022).

 - Surgical implants—Surgery is a last resort for most patients with erectile dysfunction, but if nothing else works, surgical implants are quite effective.
 The implant is either an inflatable device or a prosthetic that’s semi-rigid.

-There are some other, less conventional treatments available, but most patients have success with PDE5s, injectables, intraurethrals, or implants.
+Some other, less conventional treatments are available, but most patients have success with PDE-5s, injectables, intraurethrals, or implants.

 Find the right balance of medications for you

-Just because you have high blood pressure, that doesn’t mean erectile dysfunction is a given.
-Even if you need to go on a blood pressure medication, there are many options that don’t increase your risk for ED.
-And even if you do need to be on a beta blocker or thiazide diuretic and you experience erectile dysfunction, there are treatments available.
+Having high blood pressure doesn’t mean erectile dysfunction is a given.
+Even if you need to take blood pressure medication, many options don’t increase your risk for ED.
+If you do need to be on a beta blocker or thiazide diuretic and you experience erectile dysfunction, there are treatments available.